-It is the most scientifically-reliable and validated psychological model to measure human personality.
+It is the most scientifically reliable and validated psychological model to measure human personality.
 This personality test predicts an individual’s behavior effectively, and the test is often used in hiring, employee development, occupational counseling and clinical psychology.

-Originally published November 10 2020, Updated November 10 2020
+Originally published November 10 2020, Updated February 22 2021

 Working in the content marketing industry for 6 years, Surbhi has written interesting and creative content pieces on Digital Marketing, Technology, Human resource, Accounting software, Home decor etc. She shares her knowledge on several web-platforms like Digital Vidya, Pulse, and Social Media platforms.
 A mother of one daughter, she loves to spend time with family and pursue her creative stints such as sketching and singing.